Must-Try Tips for Pre-K and Kindergarten Center Time Limits

 Let’s chat center time limits!
 What do you do when you introduce a new center activity and it suddenly becomes the most popular place to be?
 Should you limit the number of students allowed in each center?

 I personally do not limit the number of students in centers for a variety of reasons.
 BUT – sometimes centers naturally have limits.
-Let’s dive in to some common center time situations we run into in the classroom!
+Let’s dive into some common center time situations we run into in the classroom!

 Popular centers like toy food and kitchen areas often become full fast and students learn to problem solve when there is not room for everyone.